andy-gothro/andy-gothro.github.io/index.md

 ![Image](00100dPORTRAIT_00100_BURST20190223162212570_COVER.jpg)
 ![Image](IMG_3094.JPG)

-Of course things don't always go as planned, and we had some components break, which I led a redesign of
+Of course things don't always go as planned, and we had some components break, which I led a redesign of afterwards.

-The rear bearing carrier which attached the rear wheels to the driveshaft and suspension arms:
+The rear bearing carrier which attached the rear wheels to the driveshaft and suspension arms broke during the endurance event.

 ![Image](20190519_101742.jpg)
 ![Image](IMG_20190519_102107.jpg)

 Twice!

 ![Image](IMG_20190519_131546.jpg)

 Both sides had the same issue, with the lower mount suffering from way too much bearing stress.
 So I redesigned the rear suspension to avoid such concentrated loads:

 ![Image](image 2.png)